aksharvarma/dotemacs/README.md

 # Other files
 Part of the modularization is done via having my functions/settings distributed across various files categorized roughly by what purpose they serve.

-## My settings: `ajv-settings.el`
+## My settings: `ajv-settings.el` and `ajv-sensitive-settings.el`
-This is a symlink to the actual file: `ajv-actual-settings.el`.
-Since this file may have sensitive information keeping a symlink ensures that it is not unintentionally put up in a public repo.
-These settings are loaded up before anything else starts.
+Any variable that might be used in multiple places or is a preference that I have or is simply data, then is stored in these files.
+If it is something sensitive then it goes into the latter file which is gitignored.
+Otherwise, it goes into the first file.

 ## Customizations: `ajv-customizations.el`
 Everything that custom-set-variables does is put into this file.
 This is (mostly) empty because I have picked customizations from there and moved them into other places.
 The aim is to always keep this empty and add customizations elsewhere after understanding how they work.
 A small step towards preventing Emacs bankruptcy down the road when I cannot understand what something does and if I even need it anymore.